sylviaM361/dsc-machine-learning-project/README.md

 ## Dataset

 The dataset used in this project comes from a public health survey conducted during the H1N1 pandemic.
-It contains information about respondents' demographics, health status, behaviors, and opinions about vaccines.
+It contains information about respondents' demographics, health status, behaviors and opinions about vaccines.

 The target variable is: